-NEW YORK — A pair of chased brass overlaid teak side chairs designed by Lockwood de Forest realized $242,500 in Bonhams Fine American & European Furniture, Decorative Arts & Silver auction on September 25, more than four times their pre-auction estimate.
+NEW YORK — A pair of chased brass overlaid teak side chairs designed by Lockwood de Forest realised $242,500 in Bonhams Fine American & European Furniture, Decorative Arts & Silver auction on September 25, more than four times their pre-auction estimate.
 Once situated in the hallway of de Forest's New York home, these chairs reflected his passion for the Indian Craft Tradition.
 The splendid chairs, which were later owned by William Randolph Hearst, are now headed to the Virginia Museum of Fine Arts, who prevailed in the fierce telephone bidding war with noted authority on late 19th century furniture, Margot Johnson.

 "The consignors of these remarkable chairs are absolutely thrilled, and we are delighted that our cumulative team effort had such a successful result.
 It demonstrates yet again what the right combination of rarity of form and provenance can do," explained Madelia Hickman Ring, Bonhams American Furniture, Folk & Decorative Arts specialist.
 "These chairs are an important accession for the museum and now bridge their collections of American and Southeast Asian decorative arts."